tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what's the good part about getting older?
 - how did it feel to get me go to make my own life?
 - how can I make each of my children feel as if they're the most special?
+- how do I become my own person rather than the man society says I should be?

 - what is something (an event) from your childhood that has affected you the most?